 Nick: I come out and rap in the middle of the set, which is pretty cool.
 It kind of sucks cause my throats fucked up.
 Yesterday

 my throat was fucked up like this and I came out and did it and my voice my clear, which was kind of sweet.
-We’re doing that
+We’re doing

+in Detroit.
 Yesterday was Pittsburgh and today’s the forth show.

 BS: How did you go about picking your new single, “Kiss Me Kill Me”?

 Nick: Oh the “Kiss Me, Kill Me” one.
 We thought Jeremiah’s never had a single so we thought something different we’d have

 one of his songs be a single.
 I thought it was kind of catchy I guess.
 Plus everybody’s kind of fucking into that dark, kill me,

 kind of death shit these days.
 So we thought we’d give it a shot, that whole band wagon angle you know.